-As noted, the applicant has advised that the building was a safety hazard, and repairs were not feasible.
+The applicant has advised that the building was a safety hazard, and repairs were not feasible.
 The applicant has provided photographs to show the condition of the building before the demolition.
 Based on the photographs, the staff agrees with the applicant regarding the condition of the building.